 1 I commend unto you Phebe our sister, which is a servant of the church which is at Cenchrea: 2 That ye receive her in the Lord, as becometh saints, and that ye assist her in whatsoever business she hath need of you: for she hath been a succourer of many, and of myself also.

-In his epistles, Paul often sent personal greetings to people he knew, and this chapter contains more than the usual number.
+The Apostle Paul often included personal greetings in his epistles and this chapter contains more than the usual number.
 Phoebe though, was not in Rome.
-She was apparently one of the group which would deliver this letter to the churches in Rome, or did she travel alone?
+She was apparently one of the group that delivered this letter to the churches in Rome, or did she travel alone?
 No other person is included in Paul’s commendation.
-Cenchrea (cf Acts 18:18) was the principal port of Corinth, which is thought to have been Paul’s location when he dictated the book of Romans.
+She was probably a Gentile, for the name Phoebe (Phoiban) seems to derive from the Greek word, phos, which means “light, shining.”
+Cenchrea was a port for the city of Corinth, which is thought to have been Paul’s location when he dictated the book of Romans (v22-23) during his third missionary journey, having first evangelized this area of Greece during his second mission trip (see Acts 18:1-18).

-Commentators offer various thoughts as to what is meant by Phoebe being a servant (diakonon) of the church.
-Liberal scholars say she was a pastor of the church in support of female clergy members.
+Commentators offer various ideas about Phoebe being a servant (diakonon) of the church.
+Liberal scholars say she was a pastor in the church and use her to support their acceptance of female clergy members.
 Others think she was one of the aged women which were encouraged to teach the younger ones (Titus 2:3-5).
 It is also popular to quote the Apostolic Constitutions, which speak of the church ordaining deaconesses “for the ministries toward the women.”
-However, that document is dated some 3 full centuries after Paul, during the Roman Catholic Church era.
-It is doubtful that it describes the practice of the churches in the time of the Apostle Paul.
+However, that document is dated three full centuries after Paul, during the Roman Catholic Church era.
+It is doubtful that it describes the practice of the apostolic churches.

-Verse two however, gives a fair description of this sister’s actual praiseworthy work among the saints.
+Paul gives a glowing affirmation to this sister’s praiseworthy work among the saints.
 She hath been a succourer of many, and of myself also, says the Apostle, so assist her in whatsoever business she hath need of you.
-This refers to personal work in helping to supply the needs of other Christians – primarily food, clothing and shelter.
-Clearly, Phoebe was a diligent, capable person given to hospitality, and gifted with discerning the needs of others and distributing to their necessities.
-Paul commended this very quality a few chapters earlier in Romans 12:13.
-Phoebe was clearly a woman of faith, courage and prayer, for not just any person would be willing to take this journey to Rome.
+Phoebe was clearly a diligent, capable person given to hospitality, and gifted with discerning the needs of others and distributing to their necessities – an important, honorable service among the brotherhood of believers (see Romans 12:10-13; 1Tim 5:10; Gal 6:9-10).
+Besides helping to clothe, shelter and feed the saints, Phoebe must have been a woman of faith, courage and prayer, for not just any person would be willing to undertake a 2-3 week sea-journey to Rome.
+Whether she was a deaconess or a servant, we can be sure that she lived according to the rule of the New Testament Scriptures concerning the roles for women in the church body.

-The unfortunate rise of feminist movements in modern societies has affected the churches of Christ regarding the roles of women.
-The pattern of the New Testament is that men are called to take positions of authority in the church, while women are called to administer in the home (1Cor 14:34-35; 1Tim 2:12-15; Eph 5:24).
-There is also a place for women to minister in the church unto women and children, but to act in positions of leadership in the church is not allowed by the Scriptures.
-See my notes on 1Cor 11.
+The unfortunate rise of feminist movements in modern societies has greatly affected those churches of Christ who do not hold the Scriptures in reverence and fear.
+The plain teaching of the New Testament is that men are responsible to teach and lead the flock, while women are given the responsibility to teach and lead in the home (1Cor 14:34-35; 1Tim 2:12-15; Eph 5:24; 1Pet 5:1-5).
+Sisters are also authorized to minister in the church unto women and children, but to teach and exercise authority in the body is not allowed (see notes for 1Cor 11).

 3 Greet Priscilla and Aquila my helpers in Christ Jesus: 4 Who have for my life laid down their own necks: unto whom not only I give thanks, but also all the churches of the Gentiles.
 5 Likewise greet the church that is in their house.
 Salute my wellbeloved Epaenetus, who is the firstfruits of Achaia unto Christ.

-Paul first met this couple in Corinth, where they had taken up residence after the emperor Claudius had evicted all Jews from Rome (Acts 18:2).
-Through a simple business connection (they were all tentmakers) they became very good friends, and the Apostle Paul was probably the one who introduced them to Christianity.
+Paul had come to know this couple during his second missionary journey.
+They had taken up residence in Corinth after the emperor Claudius evicted all Jews from Rome (Acts 18:2).
+Through a simple business connection (they were all tentmakers) they became friends and the Apostle Paul was probably the one who introduced them to Christianity.
 After helping to start the church in Corinth, they followed him to Ephesus (Acts 18:18-19) and helped in the evangelization of that city too.
 They probably returned to Rome sometime after the death of Claudius.
 It seems that wherever they went, a new church began in their house (1Cor 16:19).
-Interestingly, Priscilla is sometimes named before Aquila, which indicates that she was an especially outgoing, engaging lady.
-This Jewish couple was, without doubt, very useful in early evangelism and was known in many churches of the Gentiles.
+Interestingly, Priscilla is sometimes named before Aquila, which may indicate that she was an especially engaging lady.
+This Jewish couple was very useful in early evangelism and went through many dangers with Paul.
+They were well-known in many churches of the Gentiles.

-Epaenetus was apparently one of the first converts to Christianity in Achaia, along with the household of Stephanas (1Cor 16:15).
-Or maybe Epaenetus was part of that household?
+Epaenetus was apparently one of the first converts to Christianity in Achaia, along with the household of Stephanas, also called the firstfruits of Achaia (1Cor 16:15).
+Perhaps Epaenetus was part of that household.
 Achaia (or Asia) was a prominent province in the Roman Empire where Christianity first began to flourish after spreading out from Israel.
+Firstfruits (aparche) refers to a specific series of offerings required in the Mosaic Law.
+For more on the meaning of firstfruits, see note for Romans 8:23.

 6 Greet Mary, who bestowed much labour on us.
 7 Salute Andronicus and Junia, my kinsmen, and my fellowprisoners, who are of note among the apostles, who also were in Christ before me.
 8 Greet Amplias my beloved in the Lord.
 9 Salute Urbane, our helper in Christ, and Stachys my beloved.
 10 Salute Apelles approved in Christ.
 Salute them which are of Aristobulus’ household.
 11 Salute Herodion my kinsman.
 Greet them that be of the household of Narcissus, which are in the Lord.
 12 Salute Tryphena and Tryphosa, who labour in the Lord.
 Salute the beloved Persis, which laboured much in the Lord.
 13 Salute Rufus chosen in the Lord, and his mother and mine.
 14 Salute Asyncritus, Phlegon, Hermas, Patrobas, Hermes, and the brethren which are with them.
 15 Salute Philologus, and Julia, Nereus, and his sister, and Olympas, and all the saints which are with them.

-Paul made many acquaintances in his travels and must have had a very good memory!
-The lives of these men and women are unknown.
+Paul made many acquaintances in his travels and must have had a very good memory.
+The lives of these men and women are largely unknown.
 Maybe they are roughly grouped by churches, for the time of church meeting places had not yet come.
-Priscilla and Aquila had a church in their house (v5), while others are named as having brethren or saints which are with them (v14, v15), indicating perhaps, that these met together.
-Those of Aristobulus and Narcissus (v10, v11) might refer to their house church congregations, instead of to their family members.
+Priscilla and Aquila had a church in their house (v5), while others are named as having brethren or saints which are with them (v14-15), indicating perhaps, that these met together.
+Those of Aristobulus and Narcissus (v10-11) might refer to their house church congregations, instead of to their family members.

 16 Salute one another with an holy kiss.
 The churches of Christ salute you.